prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 - "Fully" automate the deployment of our solution using CloudFormation templates.
 - Add more remediation conditions for control remediations that "may" cause a production impact

+### Disclaimer

+All the remediation codes provided in this repository have been tested under a Test AWS Organization Environment setup.
+Before you try to implement this in your environment, make sure you go through the entire documentation, and the code.

 ### Acknowledgements

 I would like to express my gratitude to the following individuals for their contributions, support, and inspiration in the development of this project: